Customer Service Week

 - Award prizes to everyone who tries a puzzle.
 At the end of the week host a grand prize drawing from among the participants.

 - Host theme days with coordinated activities, food, and costumes.
-Some of the most popular are Stress Relief Day, Company Colors Day, Pajama Day, 60s Day, and Service Champions™ Day.
+Some of the most popular themes are Stress Relief Day, Company Colors Day, Pajama Day, 60s Day, and Sports Team Day.
+See the creative theme days at Estep Enterprises.

 - Create games based on popular TV shows such as Amazing Race, Jeopardy!, Cash Cab, and Survivor.

-- Motivate with a personal address from your CEO, president, or division head, on the importance of service to your organization.
+- Motivate with a personal address from your CEO, president, or division head on the importance of service to your organization.
 Share the speech with in-house and remote staff via online video conferencing.
+Here’s a wonderful motivational video from University of Toledo Medical Center.

 - Finish the week with a Closing Ceremony.
 Thank all of the people who gave their time and energy to make the week a success.
 Make your final prize awards.
 And then hang your Certificate of Participation.

 - Have fun.
-This is the one week out of 52 to reflect on successes, celebrate accomplishments, and re-energize so that that your team can deliver the best possible service for the next 51 weeks.
+Reflect on successes, celebrate accomplishments, and re-energize so that your team can deliver the best possible service for the next 51 weeks.